Support in New Mexico (2026)

 How New Mexico Calculates Child Support

-New Mexico uses an income shares model to calculate child support obligations.
-Codified under NMSA 1978 Section 40-4-11.1, the guidelines are based on the principle that both parents share the financial responsibility of raising their children in proportion to their respective incomes.
+New Mexico uses an income shares model codified under NMSA 1978 Section 40-4-11.1.
+The guidelines are based on the principle that both parents share the financial responsibility of raising their children in proportion to their respective incomes.

 For a broader understanding of how income shares models work, see our guide on how child support is calculated.
 You can also estimate your potential obligation using our child support calculator.